Liquidity Provider Guide

 - Click Register

-- Approve the transaction (0.01 SOL registration fee + rent)
+- Approve the transaction (registration fee + rent — exact amount in Economics)

 Step 2: Choose Your Tick